splunk/public-o11y-docs/synthetics/test-config/syn-downtimes.rst

 Preview the downtime schedule
 ----------------------------------------

-If you selected a value other than :guilabel:`None` in the :guilabel:`Recurrence` menu, the :guilabel:`Create a downtime configuration` form displays a preview of the first ten downtime configurations.
+If you selected a value other than :guilabel:`Does not repeat` in the :guilabel:`Recurrence` menu, the :guilabel:`Create a downtime configuration` form displays a preview of the first ten downtime configurations.

 Mute alerts during downtime